-I found my inspiration for the Printfest commission, sitting beside the deepest lake in England, looking at the tallest mountain in England, with half a mile of shale screes falling vertically half a mile into the fjord like lake, the dusk glowing the rocks pink, the colours changing by the second as night falls.
+Sadie Tierney found her inspiration for the Printfest commission, sitting beside the deepest lake in England, looking at the tallest mountain in England, with half a mile of shale screes falling vertically half a mile into the fjord like lake, the dusk glowing the rocks pink, the colours changing by the second as night falls.
+This is ‘Great Gable’

 I made sketches of the view on the spot, and True Grain drawings to use on my return for screen print or lithographic colour separations.
 I wanted the commissioned print to retain the energy of the sketches, and pay homage to the activity of sketching which was prominent in the the writings of William Gilpin (1724-1804).
 Gilpin was born in the Lake District & defined the Picturesque in his Essay on Prints, as searching for rough & rugged compositions with a lack of symmetry in the landscape and I saw this in particular in the landscape around Wastwater.
 I was particularly keen to explore the ideas of the Picturesque movement in my sketches and landscape drawings, and in the print.